CompuTec/computec-docs/docs/processforce/user-guide/inventory/inventory-transfer-request-and-inventory-transfer.md

 ![Inventory Transfer Request](./media/inventory-transfer-request-and-inventory-transfer/inventory-transfer-request.webp)

-## Manufacturing Order based document
+## Manufacturing Order Based Document

 Inventory Transfer and Inventory Transfer Requests can be created for a specific Manufacturing Order.
 You can choose a desired option from the context menu on Manufacturing Order.
 Inventory Transfer and Inventory Transfer Request can be made either for components or all Items on Manufacturing Order.